anacletu/company_model_database/README.md

 ## Deployment

-The database project is deployed on Apex Oracle, and the web interface can be accessed via the following link: [Placeholder link to Apex Oracle web interface]
+The database project is deployed on Apex Oracle, and the web interface can be accessed via the following link: [Test_User](https://apex.oracle.com/pls/apex/r/ear/the-company-database)

+Alternativaly, you can deploy your own version by following the instructions below.

 ## Instructions